CiscoDevNet/msx-developer-guides/02-msx-platform-sdk/04-using-python-to-get-an-access-token-with-the-password-grant.md

-# Using Go To Get an Access Token With the Password Grant
+# Using Python To Get an Access Token With the Password Grant
 * [Introduction](#introduction)
 * [Goals](#goals)
 * [Prerequisites](#prerequisites)